aecobb53/weatherman/docs/api.md

 I will add `{"city":["Denver=5520110", "DenverCounty=5419396"]}` to the arguments.
 If I refresh I will see them in the list of locations.
 These two locations have different names but if i grabbed locations that share the same name I would see "*" appear after the city name.
+To update the names of the citynames I would run `newname` with a list of all the new names.
+There should be a line of text in the terminal that shows what the list of locations was to make it easier toupdate it.
+I would use `newname=['den','Denver county']` to update the two city names.
 To delete an element of the list provide the city id as seen here `{"delete":"5419396"}`.
 The biggest difference between the web gui and the API is the rename ability.
 I have been unable to add it to the API so I reccomend selecting the name of the city when you pick the city.